MegaAttitude/megaattitude.github.io/projects/mega-acceptability/mega-acceptability-v1/README.md

 ## Overview

-This MegaAcceptability dataset consists of ordinal acceptability judgments for 1,000 clause-embedding verbs of English in 50 surface-syntactic frames.
+This dataset consists of ordinal acceptability judgments for 1,000 clause-embedding verbs of English in 50 surface-syntactic frames.
 The data were collected on Amazon's Mechanical Turk using [Turktools](http://turktools.net/).

-For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following paper:
+For a detailed description of the dataset, the item construction and collection methods, and discussion of how to use a dataset on this scale to address questions in linguistic theory, please see the following papers:

-White, A. S. & K. Rawlins.
+> White, A. S. & K. Rawlins.
 2016.
 [A computational model of S-selection](http://aswhite.net/media/papers/white_computational_2016_salt.pdf).
 In M. Moroney, C-R. Little, J. Collard & D. Burgdorf (eds.), *Semantics and Linguistic Theory* 26, 641-663.
 Ithaca, NY: CLC Publications.

+> White, A.S. & K. Rawlins.
+2020.
+[Frequency, acceptability, and selection: A case study of clause-embedding](https://ling.auf.net/lingbuzz/004596/current.pdf).
+Accepted to _Glossa_.

-If you make use of this dataset in a presentation or publication, we ask that you please cite this paper.
+If you make use of this dataset in a presentation or publication, we ask that you please cite these papers.

 ## Version history